 I had read about Nankoweap in countless captions, but never did I imagine I would see it for myself and be able to view the remnants of its ancient civilization up close — let alone bed down in the Nankoweap Delta, where Ancient Puebloan people made their home nearly 1000 years ago in what had been one of the largest settlements inside the Grand Canyon.

 It was day two of our trip, and we had spent the preceding night at Indian Dick; a popular camping spot lewdly named after a prominent rock feature that overlooks it.
 After an intoxicating second day on the river, I consulted my trusty waterproof mile-by-mile Colorado River guidebook (which sadly ended up in its namesake when I rode The Rail on Hermit Rapid days later) and learned that we were approaching Nankoweap, located approximately 52 river miles below Lee’s Ferry.

 I excitedly anticipated getting a glimpse of the fabled granaries from afar, as the raft whisked us around the curve of the delta and on our way.
-As I braced myself and my waterproof camera so as not to miss them as we rounded the curve, my excitement went through the roof when I overheard the guides discussing whether we should pull in for the night; a possibility as long as no other river runners had beat us to the few good campsites on the delta.
+As I braced myself and my waterproof camera so as not to miss them as we rounded the curve, my excitement went through the roof when I overheard the guides discussing whether we should pull in for the night; a possibility as long as no other river runners had beaten us to the few good campsites on the delta.

 As we rounded the bend, I sucked in my breath; pleasepleaseplease…yes!
 There was nobody there!
 It only felt real when our guides carefully guided our boat and our sister boat to shore.
-We were actually spending the night at Nankoweap!
+I would actually be spending the night at Nankoweap!

 Technically inside Marble Canyon, part of Grand Canyon National Park, Nankoweap’s expansive delta was officially studied back in the 60s by an archaeologist named Douglas W. Schwartz.
 Not only did Schwartz thoroughly investigate the famous granaries in the cliffs, but also a number of petroglyph sites and ruins on the canyon floor along the river — in all, thirty pueblo structures.